Culture Circle — Building Trust in India's Sneaker Resale Market

 B2C

-Brand identity and positioning, Website design
+Brand identity, logo and positioning, UX/UI design

 The Challenges